eonmusic: music for life.

 Kicking off proper on Saturday 17th, Rewind 2019 followed on from 2018’s event which saw the pop fest celebrate a decade of retro revival.

-Taking to the stage in the early afternoon, The Undertones opened the event, with a heady mix of hits and Northern Irish humour, including ‘My Perfect Cousin’, and - given the welcome return of the sunshine following the previous night’s showers - an apt ‘Here Comes the Summer’.
+Taking to the stage in the early afternoon, The Undertones opened up Rewind 2019, with a heady mix of hits and Northern Irish humour, including ‘My Perfect Cousin’, and - given the welcome return of the sunshine following the previous night’s showers - an apt ‘Here Comes the Summer’.

 What followed was a veritable jukebox of hits, as The Dire Straits Experience – featuring Straits member Chris White on saxophone, sophisti-pop duo Johnny Hate Jazz, and Birmingham reggae originators UB40 feat.
 Ali Campbell and Astro delivered the songs that soundtracked a generation.